...

 You may qualify for the credit when you become a resident of Ontario; however, you will have to file an income tax return for the year you arrived (i.e.: Arrived December 29, 2016, you would file in March the following year 2017).

-Have You Received A Notice From The Canada Revenue Agency’s Gst Credit Or Ontario Trillium Benefit Departments Stating The Following?
+Have You Received A Notice From The Canada Revenue Agency’s GST Credit Or Ontario Trillium Benefit Departments Stating The Following?

 We cannot calculate the amount you may be entitled to receive for all periods because we do not have all the necessary information. if you provide the information, we ask for in the detailed explanation section, we will process it and let you know if you are entitled.